shawntabrizi/rust-and-polkadot-workshop/rust/4/README.md

-# Creating a Balances Module
+# Creating a Balances Pallet

 As mentioned earlier, at the heart of a blockchain is a state machine.